Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Conclusion and Future Work

+Guided by these findings, we propose the Dual Feature Fusion (DFF) framework, a lightweight approach that adaptively combines multi-layer LVLM features with ID embeddings without requiring LVLM fine-tuning.
+DFF achieves state-of-the-art performance on the MicroLens and Bili\_Movie datasets, validating the effectiveness of our empirically grounded design principles.
+Our work shifts the paradigm from heuristic black-box usage of LVLMs toward transparent, insight-driven integration, providing actionable guidelines for deploying LVLM-based recommender systems.

 Looking ahead, several promising directions merit further exploration.
 Although it is known that different Transformer layers capture varying levels of semantic knowledge and that multi-layer representations improve recommendation performance, how these features facilitate the learning of collaborative filtering signals is still not well understood.
 Moreover, while our framework adaptively weights multi-layer features, the question of which decoder layers to involve in the first place remains largely heuristic.
-Future work could investigate principled layer selection strategies, such as choosing layers based on their semantic fidelity to user intent, content modality, or interaction sparsity, to reduce redundancy and improve efficiency.
-On the other hand, integrating frozen LVLM features with ID embeddings highlights a gap between content semantics, captured via hierarchical visual representations grounded in perception and meaning, and collaborative signals derived from non-visual user–item interaction patterns.
-Future work could use the layered structure of frozen LVLMs as semantic references to guide or regularize ID representations, yielding hybrid embeddings that are more semantically coherent and behaviorally interpretable without fine-tuning the vision-language model.
-This direction may improve computational efficiency and provide a principled framework for analyzing the emergence of collaborative signals in vision-based recommendation systems.
+Future work could systematically investigate principled layer selection strategies, such as choosing layers based on their semantic fidelity to user intent or interaction sparsity.

+\begin{acks} This research was supported by the Singapore Ministry of Education (MOE) Academic Research Fund (AcRF) Tier 1 grant. \end{acks}